 Understanding SSL on Heroku

-There are three ways to enable SSL for your Heroku app’s custom domains (listed in order of recommended use):
+There are two ways to enable SSL for your Heroku app’s custom domains.
+The options are listed in order of recommended use:

 - Automated Certificate Management (ACM)

 In general, use Automated Certificate Management unless your app requires functionality that ACM doesn’t support.
 This article provides summaries of the functionality provided by each method.

 For enabling SSL on apps in Private Spaces, refer to the documentation here.